 If you have a criminal record

-We treat everyone on an individual basis, but we do have to follow safeguarding rules.
+If you have a criminal record, it won’t necessarily stop you from volunteering with us.
+We look at each case individually, but we do have to follow safeguarding rules.
 This is to make sure the people we support get the right care.

 If you’re not from the UK